lsst-sqre/sqr-032/index.rst

 Action: mandate that the core code from scripts should reside in the main package for testability
 -------------------------------------------------------------------------------------------------

-Rather than putting the entirety of a script's code in the script module itself, which resides in :file:`bin.src`, we should encourage developers to put the entirely of a function's code in the main package.
+Rather than putting the entirety of a script's code in the script module itself, which resides in :file:`bin.src`, we should encourage developers to put the entirely of a script's code in the main package.
+A useful pattern might be to create a standardized subpackage called ``scripts`` [#scripts-name]_ within any Stack package.
+Then inside the ``scripts`` subpackage, each "script" is a module that's named after the command line executable in the :file:`bin.src` directory.
 Then the script imports that main entrypoint:

 .. code-block:: py